Chapter 10:

 "You see...
 It's about...
 It's about cats!"

-"Yeah, I could see that much from the cover," said Yumino, waving around the book Nima had been keeping herself busy with.
-"But I am sure you can tell me a bit more about it, right?"
+"Yeah, I could see that much from the cover you were holding upside down," said Yumino, waving around the book Nima had been keeping herself busy with.
+"But I'm sure you can tell me a bit more about it, right?"

 "Of course I can!
 It's a story about cats... who live in a big happy family."